Leverton & Sons: Royal appointment

 Leverton & Sons were appointed funeral directors to the Royal Household in 1991.
 Clive Leverton notes that there was no formal written contract and that "it was just a handshake really".
 One of the conditions that the Royal Household placed on the firm was that the appointment should not affect their service to existing customers.
 The company demonstrated this in 1997 when they arranged the funeral of Princess Diana.
 Leverton & Sons had 28 other funerals booked in the period between her death (31 August) and the funeral (6 September), all of which took place as planned.
 The firm has also arranged the funerals of Queen Elizabeth The Queen Mother (2002) and Prince Philip (2021).
-On 8 September 2022 the firm took charge of the remains of Elizabeth II following her death at Balmoral Castle and were appointed to arrange her funeral, though some of the work in Scotland was carried out by William Purves.
+On 8 September 2022 the firm took charge of the remains of Elizabeth II following her death at Balmoral Castle and were appointed to arrange her funeral, though some of the work in Scotland was carried out by William Purves Funeral Directors of Edinburgh.

 Leverton & Sons was given Elizabeth and Philip's coffins on becoming the Royal Undertaker.
 They had been commissioned by the previous royal undertakers from Henry Smith of Battersea, the last London-based coffin maker.
 The firm also keeps a "first call coffin" on hand in case of an unexpected royal death.
 At the inquest into Diana's death, the company revealed that Leverton & Sons kept on hand plans for managing the post-death arrangements of some members of the royal family and had a general plan for repatriation of bodies where death occurs abroad or in Scotland from which road transportation would not be practicable.